QuGenAI/QuGenAI/README.md

 <h1 align="center">Hi 👋, I'm RAM SINGH</h1>
-<h3 align="center">A Data Scientist with 8+ years of experiance.</h3>
+<h3 align="center">A ML Architect with 13+ years of experiance.</h3>

-Currently I am working as Lead Data Scientist with Happiest Minds and supporting EdTech clients in their NLP and recommendation system projects.
-I have got good experience in data science and machine learning, along with extensive experience in python and R for ML/DL model building and MLOps with Azure and H2O dai.
+Currently, I am working as a Machine Learning Architect with ClearEye and building AI products related to Document AI and Generative AI.
+I have good experience in generative AI, Graph Neural Networks, and NLP, and extensive experience in Python and R for ML/DL model building and MLOps with Azure/AWS and H2O dai.

-- 🔭 I’m currently working on **NLP and Recomendation system**
+- 🔭 I’m currently working on **Document AI**

-- 🌱 I’m currently learning **Artificial Intelligence**
+- 🌱 I’m currently learning **Quantum Computing**

-- 👯 I’m looking to collaborate on **Tensorflow based projects**
+- 👯 I’m looking to collaborate on **Gen based projects**

 - 💬 Ask me about **Python, R**